Abhii-d/MB-script-main/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Disclaimer

-This tool is for personal use only.
-Please respect Muscle Blaze's terms of service and implement appropriate rate limiting to avoid overwhelming their servers.

-## 🆘 Support

-If you encounter any issues:

-1. Check the logs in `logs/` directory
-2. Verify your environment variables
-3. Ensure your Telegram bot has proper permissions
-4. Check your internet connection and proxy settings

 ---

 **Happy Monitoring! 🏋️‍♂️💪**